 Chronic prostatitis refers to pain in the prostate that lasts at least 3 months.
+It happens due to inflammation of the prostate.
 It can affect sexual function and the ability to urinate.
 Possible causes include bacterial infections and damage to the pelvic nerves.

 In this article, we look at the causes and symptoms of chronic prostatitis.
 We also cover diagnosis, treatment, and home and alternative remedies.